philanc/plc/README.md

 * Rabbit, a fast stream cipher, selected in the eSTREAM portfolio along with Salsa20, and defined in [RFC 4503](https://tools.ietf.org/html/rfc4503) (128-bit key, 64-bit IV - see more information and links in rabbit.lua)

-* Chacha20, Poly1305 and authenticated stream encryption, as defined in [RFC 7539](https://tools.ietf.org/html/rfc7539)
+* Chacha20, Poly1305 and authenticated stream encryption, as defined in [RFC 7539](https://tools.ietf.org/html/rfc7539), and XChacha20 stream encryption (Chacha20 with a 24-byte nonce)

 * Salsa20, a fast encryption algorithm and the NaCl secretbox() API for authenticated encryption (with Salsa20 and Poly1305 - see box.lua)
 Salsa20, Poly1305 and the NaCl library have been designed by Dan Bernstein, Tanja Lange et al.  http://nacl.cr.yp.to/.